 This is especially important if your lawn happens to be of an irregular shape and/or has features (walls, ponds, rockeries, flowerbeds, etc.) that make turning tricky and require a little better handling and agility.

-Hover mowers are also generally a better bet on sloped or undulating lawns, mainly because the ‘air cushion’ created by the mower gives it a lighter feel when negotiating ups and downs in your lawn and allows for a smooth cut were wheeled models might bite into the turf.
+Hover mowers are also generally a better bet on sloped or undulating lawns, mainly because the ‘air cushion’ created by the mower gives it a lighter feel when negotiating ups and downs in your lawn and allows for a smooth cut where wheeled models might bite into the turf.

 Last but not least, hover mowers are, for the most part, simplicity defined.
-While most other types of mower require assembly and prep before use, with a hover mower you’re good to go as soon as you get the thing out of the box and plugged into a power source (if electric) or filled with gas.
+While most other types of mower require assembly and prep before use, with a hover mower you’re good to go as soon as you get the thing out of the box and plugged into a power source (if electric hover) or filled with gas.